elifesciences/lax/README.md

 ## Installation

     $ git clone https://github.com/elifesciences/lax
+    $ cd lax
-    $ ./lax/install.sh
+    $ ./install.sh

 ## Updating

     $ ./install.sh

-## Credentials
+## Testing

-The admin username and password are "admin" and "admin.
-This user can also be created with:

-    $ ./src/manage.py loaddata src/publisher/fixtures/admin-user.json
+    $ ./test.sh

-If you are running the Dockerized version of Lax this admin user already exists.

 ## Running

-    $ python src/manage.py runserver
+    $ ./runserver.sh
     $ firefox http://127.0.0.1:8000/admin

+## Running with Docker

+With Docker running, do:

+    $ ./build-docker.sh

+to build the container tagged "elifesciences/lax-develop" and once built, use:

+    $ ./run-docker.sh

+to start the Django webserver accessible via port 8001.

+The admin username and password for this instance are "admin" and "admin.

+# deprecated

 ## Loading Article JSON

     $ ./load-json.sh /path/to/json/dir/